redphx/better-xcloud/README.md

 - While playing > `...` > `Stream Stats`.
 - Double-click on the stats bar to show Settings dialog.
 - This bar is updated every second.
-- Showing the stats bar does affect the performance of the stream.
+- ⚠️ Using **Better xCloud** or showing the stats bar also affects the performance of the stream.

 | Abbr. | Full name          | Explain                                                                                                                            |
 |------:|:-------------------|:-----------------------------------------------------------------------------------------------------------------------------------|